stealthylabs/libssd1306/README.md

 with libraries like `libev` or similar event-based libraries,  and control the display using events and keeping the power consumption low on such devices.

+For Unicode support, the user must install `libunistring-dev`.

 ## BUILD and TEST